-If you harbor even the slightest interest in interior design (likely, considering you’re reading a blog that celebrates paint), chances are you’re familiar with mood boards.
+If you harbor even the slightest interest in interior design, chances are you’re familiar with mood boards.
 I’d never made a mood board, oddly, but this week I had my chance in my Interior Materials class.

 We were each assigned words and instructed to create a mood board that evoked that word, using at least several colors, paints, fabrics, furniture choices, etc. The goal wasn’t to design a specific room but rather to visually express a feeling.

 I was assigned the word “refreshed.”
 Using the amazing Luis Barragán and his Mexico City home as inspiration, I chose an orange/fuchsia/white/azure color scheme with modernist details.
 I wanted the ‘refreshed’ effect to be more ‘mango and raspberry sorbet’ than ‘blue and green spa’ — I wanted to avoid anything obvious.

 Throw pillow: Missoni Home ‘Ormond’ pillow in turquoise

 Pink chair: Hans Olsen, Denmark, vintage 1950s (1stdibs)

 Sofa: ‘Deco Sofa’ by Autoban for de La Espada, Portugal